-I am currently Assistant Professor at the Department of Political and Social Sciences, School of Political Science “Cesare Alfieri”, University of Florence.
+I currently hold the position of Associate Professor at the Department of Political and Social Sciences and the School of Political Science “Cesare Alfieri”, University of Florence.

 PhD in Political Studies, 2007